-Anders Ousback has long been fascinated by scholars' rocks.
-His carefully arranged garden features a small, but impressive example.
-A greyish-black rock streaked with white, it suggests an aged mountainside smoothed by the rain down which water has run for centuries.
+Ousback's carefully arranged garden features a small but impressive example.
+A greyish-black rock streaked with white suggests an aged mountainside smoothed by the rain down which water has run for centuries.
 It brings an ambiguity of scale and some mystery to the banksias which surround it.
 In his studio he has a single rock, found on the nearby rockshelf, the only one he has found worthy of elevation as a contemplative object.
 The 'rocks' he has made are mostly small.
 They belong on a desk top.
 There are some larger ones.
-Wheel thrown they have been manipulated to form enclosed spaces.
-Some have openings, which suggest an interior world, caves or volcanic fissures that allow insight into the mystery their interiors and a hidden world.
-Others have no opening and insist on the quietest of contemplation.
-They invite the viewer to visually caress them; to enjoy the pleasure of their stoney surfaces, streaked and flecked with subtle colour that conjures up stones washed smooth by water; and then to pick them up and hold them and experience the texture, smooth or rough with your hands.
+Wheel-thrown they have been manipulated to form enclosed spaces.
+Some have openings, which suggest an interior world, caves or volcanic fissures that allow insight into the mystery of their interiors and a hidden world.
+Others have no openings and insist on the quietest of contemplation.
+They invite the viewer to visually caress them, to enjoy the pleasure of their stony surfaces, streaked and flecked with subtle colour that conjures up stones washed smooth by water; and then to pick them up and hold them and experience the texture, smooth or rough, with your hands.